jplusequalt/nomen/README.md

 `export PATH=$PATH:/where_you_saved_the_repo/nomen/target/release`

-Verify that nomen is working by running `nomen --version`:
+Verify that nomen is working by typing `nomen`:

 ```